honeycombio/opentelemetry-collector-symbolicator/README.md

 ## S3 Store

-You can also load the source(map) files (this must include both the .js file and the .js.map file) from an S3 bucket.
+You can also load the source(map) files (this must include both the JavaScript source file and the JavaScript source map file) from an S3 bucket.

 ```yaml
     processors: